totoro17/Elite-Qualifier/readme.md

 ## Background

-This is why this application exists.
+This application exists as a project for the Code2College's Elite program.

 ## Install

-These are the steps to setup your local environment to run this application.
+Expects to use repl.it install system.

 ## Usage

-These are the steps to use the application or interact with it.
+Application runs on Python 3.8.2.

 ### Any optional sections